Historic Images of Singleton's Mill at Layburys Creek

 These images show the side wall of the mill that faces Laybury Creek.

-This appears to be the earliest image that we have so far.
-This appears to be low tide, and you can see a flow of water coming into the millpond in the foreground, through the channel underneath the mill building.
+This is one of the earliest images that we have so far.
+It appears to be low tide, and you can see a flow of water coming into the millpond in the foreground, through the channel underneath the mill building.
 From an album of paintings, State Library of NSW.

 This is a particularly beautiful painting of the mill with the miller's house on the left.
 The painting shows the idyllic setting of the mill and the beauty of Laybury Creek.
 There is an old rough log bridge over the waterway in the foreground, possibly part of an old road.
 A small dip in the wall of the mill pond may be a small breach caused by flooding.
 Matt Kenny points out that there are three small shacks or sheds to the left of the mill building along the fence line.

 This photograph gives a good close-up view of the waterwheel, which has paddles on it, not buckets.
 A wheel with paddles on it could be run in both directions, both as the tide comes in and as the tide goes out.
 A white sign can be seen on the mill wall, above the wheel.
-Hawkesbury Library Service collection.
+This is a high resolution copy from the State Library of NSW of an image originally seen in the Hawkesbury Library Service collection.
 Image date and source not recorded.

 You can see that this photograph is later than the previous one, because the mill wheel paddles have now gone.
 However, a bridge that was constructed over part of the mill wall is well shown in this photograph.
 Australian National Maritime Museum Collection.